 Power and Renewable Energy Study Plan |

-The Minor in Electrical Engineering is offered to undergraduate students enrolled in either Biomedical Engineering or Computer Engineering programs offered by AU.
+The Minor in electrical engineering is open to undergraduate students enrolled before 2023 in Biomedical or Computer Engineering programs offered at Ajman University.
 There are some basic core courses that are common between these three programs.
-Having taken these basic core courses in their own programs, students majoring in the Biomedical and Computer Engineering programs will have the required foundation to expand their knowledge and skills in Electrical Engineering by taking some important courses in this discipline, thus enabling them to get a Minor in Electrical Engineering.
-The courses in the study plan of Minor in Electrical Engineering are designed such that students taking this Minor will not have to take any additional course just for the sake of meeting the pre-requisite requirements.
+Having taken these basic core courses in their own programs, students who are major in the biomedical and computer engineering programs will have the required foundation to expand their knowledge and skills in electrical engineering by taking some courses in this discipline, thus enabling them to get a minor in electrical engineering.
+The courses in the study plan of minor in electrical engineering are designed such that students taking this minor will not need to take any additional course just for the sake of meeting the pre-requisite requirements.

-The specified courses for Minor in Electrical Engineering are given in the following table.
-These courses were selected after considering the study plans of Biomedical Engineering (BME) and Computer Engineering (CE) programs at AU to ensure that students of these two programs have the required pre-requisite courses to take the courses needed for obtaining Minor in Electrical Engineering.
+The specified courses for minor in electrical engineering are given in the following table.
+These courses were selected after considering the study plans of biomedical engineering (BME) and computer engineering (CE) programs at Ajman University to ensure that students of these two programs have the required pre-requisite courses to take the courses needed for obtaining a minor in electrical engineering.

 Course ID |